 So far, I’ve not found one business that I’ve spoken with or worked with that would not be positively impacted by increased integration of technology in their business.
 Given that, I now challenge you to consider how technology can help to improve your business – and as a result, your life.
 If you would like some assistance in evaluating your business and the options available to you, please contact us, Strategic Growth Concepts is here to help!

-The author, Linda Daichendt, is Founder, CEO and Managing Consultant for Strategic Growth Concepts, a marketing / management consulting firm focused on start-up, small and mid-sized businesses.
-Areas of specialization include: mobile technology optimization and marketing for increased productivity and profitability, social media marketing, and virtual events production.
+The author, Linda Daichendt, is Founder, CEO and Managing Consultant for Strategic Growth Concepts, a marketing / management consulting firm focused on start-up, small and mid-sized businesses, as well as the Executive Director of the Mobile Technology Association of Michigan (MTAM), a trade association for Michigan’s mobile /w ireless industry.
 Linda is a recognized small business expert with 20+ years of experience in a wide variety of industries.
-She is also the Founder of the Mobile Technology Association of Michigan, a mobile industry trade association, and the Co-founder of Mobile Monday Michigan, a mobile industry networking and education organization.